Logo on colored background

 visual theme: light

-Inspired by LIGHT, we designed Icons, Voice AI Assistant, Time Card by time changing.
+Inspired by LIGHT, I designed Time Card by time changing, ADAS Car settings, and so on.

 Due to the 4-month development cycle not allowing multiple iterations on production vehicles, we partnered with Unity to build the Physical Buck (cabin simulator) for high-frequency prototype validation, differentiating parked vs. driving contexts.